khilnani/pythonista-scripts/README.md

 ## Key scripts

 - s3backup.py
-  - Backup the Documents directory to a tar zip file in an Amazon S3 bucket
+  - Backup and restore the working directory to a tar zip file in an Amazon S3 bucket
   - Requires: `aws.conf` (created by the installer below)
   - Installation
     - Pythonista: `import requests as r; exec r.get('http://khl.io/s3backup').text`